Q: Will TouchDAW work with DAW X or DAW Y?

 Notifications you may get confronted with and their meaning:

 "No response from DAW!" - In order to get a parameter update TouchDAW will start sending MIDI to the DAW once it gets informed that a connection with a network system has been made (RTP and Bluetooth only).
-Should the DAW not respond within a given time, a dialog with this message will be shown.
+Should the DAW not respond within a given time, this message will be shown.
 It basically means that the communication loop between the app and the DAW is broken at some point.
 Possible reasons include:

 - the DAW has not been started or not been set to use the ports TouchDAW is using for remote control.